-Due to the addition of a 2 V load and an increase in speed to 30 Hz in the second working condition, non-stationary effect of the signal is greater in this working condition.
+Due to the addition of a 2 V load and an increase in speed to 30 Hz in the second working condition, nonstationary effect of the signal is greater in this working condition.
 Comparing the processing results of the same fault under different working conditions, the results of comparison of Figs. 17-20 show that the fluctuation of the signal processing results under the second working condition is greater than that under the first working condition, the noise reduction effect of all three methods will be affected by variable working conditions, but the COT-DCS method is less affected by non-stationary factors.
-By comparing Tables 1 and 2, despite increasing speed and adding load, the COT-DCS method is least affected by non-stationary, and the results of RSD and RMSE indicate that the COT-DCS method still has stronger noise reduction ability, while the noise reduction ability of the other two methods is weakened.
-The RVR indicates that while ensuring noise reduction capability, COT-DCS can still maintain signal smoothness.
+By comparing Tables 1 and 2, despite increasing speed and adding load, the COT-DCS method is least affected by nonstationary, and the results of RSD and RMSE indicate that the COT-DCS method sill has stronger noise reduction ability, while the noise reduction capability, COT-DCS can still maintain signal smoothness.
 From the results of NRR, it is also obvious that COT-DCS has a stronger ability to suppress noise in the second working condition than the other two methods.